|Item 5304||Large Dragon Mirror in the Style of Viardot|

 In the overall design of these panels, there is a striking resemblance to how the figures are presented in Uccello's version of St. George and the Dragon, acquired in 1959 by the National Gallery in London.
 The princess stands off to the left of one of Hugo's panels while in the other the knight aims his lance at the dragon from above and to the right.
 In both Uccello's and Hugo's works the dragon's legs are spread, its wings are opened out, and its tail coils upward toward the knight.
 However, Hugo's dragon appears to float in space, more delicate and kabukiesque than Uccello's muscular and toothsome version.
 While it is tempting to speculate that Hugo's panels were inspired by the Uccello painting, our research has not revealed when he might have viewed the masterpiece owned by the Lanckoronski family and displayed at their palace in Vienna.
 We feel sure, however, that Hugo would have snapped up one of Viardot's mirrors had he encountered them during his final years in Paris.

-Our dragon, coupled with the mirror in the shape of the crescent moon, evokes nighttime when fantastic creatures roam the earth and populate our nightmares as well as literature from the 19th century through Harry Potter.
+Our dragon, coupled with the mirror in the shape of the crescent moon, evokes nighttime when fantastic creatures roam the earth and populate our Gothic nightmares as well as literature from the Castle of Otranto in the 18th century through Harry Potter in the 21st.

 We know that our mirror did not come from Viardot's workshop because it lacks the stamp incised into the back of goods made there.
-Instead, it is a faithful evocation, a homage to the master, and displays key characteristics of the mirror attributed to him at the Musée des Arts Decoratifs.
-For example, the dragon is winged and crouches above the mirror with claws clinging firmly to it.
+Instead, it is a faithful evocation, a homage to the master, and displays key characteristics of the mirror attributed to him at the Musée des Arts Decoratifs (and pictured above).
+For example, the dragon is winged and crouches above the mirror with claws grasping onto it firmly.
 The neck is long and twists so that the head is menacing and the eyes have an arresting gaze.
 Wide open and ready to chomp, the mouth includes beautifully sculpted teeth.
 Sweeping a broad arc above the mirror, the wing leans outward at us and is rich in detail resembling the wing of a giant bird of prey.
 Clenched and dagger-like, the claws are realistic, brimming with pent up force.
 The tail is long, elaborate, and graceful, bending around and clinging to the left side of the crescent-shaped glass.

 Both our mirror and the Museum's are made of sycamore, a relatively rare wood in France at the time, and preferred by Viardot for his mirrors.
 The glass portion of the mirror is in excellent condition.
 Overall, this magnificent mirror is ready for another century of reflections and admiration evoking Gothic splendor and fantasy.